Universidad Isabel I

+The university was established in 2008, fully accredited by the Spanish Government via Act of Parliament in 2011 to confer official degrees, granted Royal Charter by King Juan Carlos I, recognized in the European Union by the European Higher Education Area (EHEA), all its courses are (ECTS) European Credit Transfer and Accumulation System, the Ui1 is a member of the "Mentors for Dual Careers" an ERASMUS+ SPORT, Ui1 degrees and education programs are certified by the Ministry of Science, Innovation, and Universities (MICIU) and the Secretary of State for Universities and Research of Spain under the regulations of the European Union.

 History

 The university was founded in 2008 with the aim of providing talented and working people with a challenging academic education, while at the same time enabling them to continue their professional career while studying.
 Students should be given the opportunity to simultaneously integrate theoretical knowledge from their studies into their everyday professional life and to make use of practical experience from their professional life to better understand complex theoretical study contents.
-University Isabella I was inaugurated through Act 3/2011 by the Parliament and the President of Castile and León in 2011, when it was also formally authorized by the Kingdom of Spain to enrol official degree courses on Bachelor, Master and PhD level.
+University Isabel I was inaugurated through Act 3/2011 by the Parliament and the President of Castile and León in 2011, when it was also formally authorized by the Kingdom of Spain to enrol official degree courses on Bachelor, Master and PhD level.

 In 2021, Forbes listed the university as one of the 20 best universities in Spain.

 Campuses

 The university's campuses are located in Burgos and Valladolid.
-In Burgos, in the building of the former Seminario Mayor, in the upper part of the city, some 500 metres from the Cathedral.
+The main campus is located in Burgos, in the building of the former Seminario Mayor of the Archdiocese of Burgos, in the upper part of the city, some 500 metres from the Cathedral.
 It occupies an area of 6,534 m2 distributed over five floors and side buildings.
 The central services of the rector's office, main hall, administration, general secretary's office, media library/virtual library, teachers' work areas and classrooms, as well as the computer services, are located in Calle Fernán González 76.
 The Valladolid campus is located in Paseo de Filipinos 3 (next to Plaza de Colón and the train station).